How to Install a Doorbell Button

 There are many reasons to replace a decorative doorbell button.
-I mean, c’mon, who doesn’t want a kitschy-cool pineapple doorbell button? – It’s all too beautiful!
+I mean, who doesn’t want a kitschy-cool pineapple doorbell button? – It’s all too beautiful!

 How to Install a Doorbell Button: Wired Doorbells